itsSabbir/anomaly-detection-system-2/README.md

 *   **TypeScript (v5.x):** A superset of JavaScript that adds static typing.
     *   *Why:* Enhances code quality, improves maintainability, provides better tooling (autocompletion, refactoring), and helps catch errors early during development, especially in larger projects.
 *   **Material-UI (MUI) (v5.x):** A comprehensive suite of React UI components that implement Google's Material Design.
     *   *Why:* Provides pre-built, customizable, and accessible components, accelerating UI development and ensuring a consistent look and feel.
-Used for the minimal upload interface.
+Used for the minimal upload interface, **`specifically for layout (`Container`, `Paper`, `Box`), user feedback (`Button`, `Typography`, `LinearProgress`, `Alert`), and icons (`CloudUploadIcon`).`**
 *   **Vite (v5.x):** A modern frontend build tool that provides an extremely fast development server and optimized builds.
-    *   *Why:* Significantly improves the developer experience with near-instant Hot Module Replacement (HMR) and efficient production bundling.
+    *   *Why:* Significantly improves the developer experience with near-instant Hot Module Replacement (HMR) and efficient production bundling **`(via npm run build)`**.
 *   **Axios (v1.x):** A promise-based HTTP client for the browser and Node.js.
-    *   *Why:* Simplifies making HTTP requests from the frontend to the backend API, with features like request/response interception and data transformation.
+    *   *Why:* Simplifies making HTTP requests from the frontend to the backend API, with features like request/response interception, data transformation, **`and robust error handling.`**

 ### 4.2 Backend

 *   **Node.js (v18.x / v20.x recommended):** A JavaScript runtime built on Chrome's V8 JavaScript engine.
-    *   *Why:* Allows for full-stack JavaScript development, excellent for I/O-bound applications, large package ecosystem (npm), and asynchronous non-blocking nature suits API development.
+    *   *Why:* Allows for full-stack JavaScript development, excellent for I/O-bound applications, large package ecosystem (npm), and asynchronous non-blocking nature suits API development **`and I/O heavy tasks like file handling and orchestrating child processes.`**
 *   **Express.js (v4.x):** A minimal and flexible Node.js web application framework.
     *   *Why:* Provides a robust set of features for building web and mobile applications (routing, middleware, request handling) without being overly opinionated.
 *   **`pg` (node-postgres) (v8.x):** Non-blocking PostgreSQL client for Node.js.
-    *   *Why:* The standard and well-maintained library for interacting with PostgreSQL databases from Node.js, offering connection pooling and support for various query types.
+    *   *Why:* The standard and well-maintained library for interacting with PostgreSQL databases from Node.js, offering connection pooling **`(managed by the Pool class)`** and support for various query types, **`including parameterized queries for security against SQL injection.`**
 *   **`multer` (v1.x):** Node.js middleware for handling `multipart/form-data`, primarily used for file uploads.
-    *   *Why:* Simplifies the process of receiving uploaded files in Express.js applications.
+    *   *Why:* Simplifies the process of **`securely`** receiving uploaded files in Express.js applications.
 *   **`dotenv` (v16.x):** A zero-dependency module that loads environment variables from a `.env` file into `process.env`.
-    *   *Why:* Facilitates managing configuration settings (like database credentials, API keys) securely and separately for different environments (development, production).
+    *   *Why:* Facilitates managing configuration settings (like database credentials, API keys) securely and separately for different environments (development, production), **`with sensitive information stored in the .env file, which is excluded from version control.`**
 *   **`cors` (v2.x):** Node.js CORS middleware.
     *   *Why:* Enables Cross-Origin Resource Sharing, necessary when the frontend and backend are served from different origins (ports or domains) during development or deployment.

 ### 4.3 Machine Learning

 *   **Python (v3.9+ recommended):** The de facto language for machine learning and data science.
-    *   *Why:* Extensive libraries, strong community support, and performance for numerical computation when combined with libraries like NumPy.
+    *   *Why:* Extensive libraries, strong community support, and performance for numerical computation when combined with libraries like NumPy **`(implicitly used by OpenCV/PyTorch)`**.
 *   **PyTorch (v2.x):** An open-source machine learning framework.
     *   *Why:* Widely used for deep learning research and production.
-YOLOv5 models are readily available and easily loaded using PyTorch Hub.
+YOLOv5 models are readily available and easily loaded using PyTorch Hub **`or directly from local .pt files`**.
 Offers flexibility and dynamic computation graphs.
 *   **YOLOv5 (by Ultralytics):** A state-of-the-art, real-time object detection model.
     *   *Why:* Offers a good balance of speed and accuracy for object detection tasks.
-Pretrained models are easily accessible, aligning with the project's focus on integration rather than model training.
+Pretrained models are easily accessible (**`e.g., yolov5s.pt used in this project`**), aligning with the project's focus on integration rather than model training.
 *   **OpenCV (opencv-python) (v4.x):** An open-source computer vision and machine learning software library.
-    *   *Why:* Essential for video processing tasks like reading frames from a video file, image manipulation, and basic image processing operations required before or after ML model inference.
+    *   *Why:* Essential for video processing tasks like reading frames from a video file, image manipulation (e.g., resizing if needed, **`saving frames as JPEGs`**), and basic image processing operations required before or after ML model inference.

 ### 4.4 Database

 *   **PostgreSQL (v14.x+ on RDS):** A powerful, open-source object-relational database system.
     *   *Why:* Known for its reliability, feature robustness (including strong support for JSON/JSONB data types), extensibility, and SQL compliance.
-JSONB is particularly useful for storing flexible `details` about alerts.
+JSONB is particularly useful for storing flexible `details` about alerts **`without requiring schema changes for varied metadata.`**
 *   **AWS RDS (Relational Database Service):** A managed database service by Amazon Web Services.
     *   *Why:* Simplifies database setup, operation, and scaling.
 Handles routine tasks like patching, backups, and provides options for high availability and security.
-Using PostgreSQL on RDS combines the power of PostgreSQL with the convenience of a managed service.
+Using PostgreSQL on RDS combines the power of PostgreSQL with the convenience, **`reliability, and scalability`** of a managed service.

 ### 4.5 Deployment & Operations

 *   **AWS EC2 (Elastic Compute Cloud):** A web service that provides secure, resizable compute capacity in the cloud.
     *   *Why:* Offers flexible virtual server hosting for the backend application and Python ML script.
-Provides control over the operating system and server environment.
-Free Tier options available for development.
+Provides control over the operating system and server environment. **`Chosen for its flexibility and alignment with project requirements for backend deployment.`** Free Tier options available for development.
 *   **PM2 (Process Manager 2):** A production process manager for Node.js applications with a built-in load balancer.
-    *   *Why:* Keeps the Node.js backend application alive (restarts on crashes), enables clustering for better performance, simplifies log management, and helps manage application lifecycle in a production environment.
+    *   *Why:* Keeps the Node.js backend application alive (restarts on crashes), **`enables clustering for better performance on multi-core CPUs (though not explicitly configured in this barebones setup),`** simplifies log management, and helps manage application lifecycle in a production environment.
 *   **Ubuntu Linux (on EC2):** A popular Linux distribution.
     *   *Why:* Widely used for servers, stable, strong community support, and well-documented, making it a common choice for EC2 instances.
 *   **(Optional) Nginx:** A high-performance web server, reverse proxy, load balancer, and HTTP cache.
-    *   *Why:* Can be used in front of the Node.js application to handle SSL termination, serve static content efficiently, provide caching, and improve security.
+    *   *Why:* Can be used in front of the Node.js application **`to optimize performance, enhance security, and simplify SSL/TLS management.`**

 ### 4.6 Development Tooling & Quality

 *   **Git & GitHub:** Distributed version control system and a platform for hosting Git repositories.
     *   *Why:* Essential for source code management, collaboration, tracking changes, and maintaining project history.
 *   **ESLint (v8.x/v9.x):** A pluggable and configurable linter tool for identifying and reporting on patterns in JavaScript and TypeScript.
-    *   *Why:* Enforces code quality, maintains consistent coding style, and helps catch potential errors and bad practices early.
-Configurations like `eslint-config-standard` and specific TypeScript rules are used.
+    *   *Why:* Enforces code quality, maintains consistent coding style, and helps catch potential errors and bad practices early. **`Specific TypeScript rules are used (e.g., @typescript-eslint/recommended, eslint-plugin-react for frontend; eslint-config-standard for backend).`**
 *   **Jest (v29.x):** A delightful JavaScript Testing Framework with a focus on simplicity.
     *   *Why:* Used for unit and integration testing of both frontend (React components with React Testing Library) and backend (Node.js modules and API endpoints with Supertest) code.
-Supports mocking, assertions, and code coverage reporting.
+Supports mocking, assertions, and code coverage reporting **`(though extensive test coverage was de-scoped in the pivoted barebones version, the framework is set up for future expansion)`**.
 *   **Visual Studio Code (VS Code):** A popular source-code editor.
     *   *Why:* Excellent support for JavaScript/TypeScript, Python, debugging, Git integration, and a vast library of extensions that enhance developer productivity.